Forest-Economics-Goettingen/optimLanduse/README.md

 contribution of forests then contributes worst among all land-cover types.

-### Selecting Specific Indicator Bundles - Investigate the Indicators’ Sensitivity
+### Selecting Specific Indicator Bundles - Investigating the Indicator’s Sensitivities

 The sensitivity of the land-cover compositions towards indicators or groups of indicators can be analyzed by either excluding or adding indicators of interest and interpreting the differences in the results of the distinct optimization.
-To do so individual and independent optimization runs are carried out in and excluding different (sets of) indicators.
+To do so, individual and independent optimizations are carried out in- and excluding different (sets of) indicators.
 The set of indicators considered is representative for the stakeholders’ preferences and perceptions.
 Comparison of optimal land-cover compositions under differing indicator combinations may help